git-merge-workshops/simplify-signing-with-ssh/exercises/motivation.md

   > ensuring and attesting, to the extent practicable, to the integrity and provenance of open source software used within any portion of a product.

 Historically, code signing has been accomplished through GPG or X.509 until a [July 2021 RFC proposed adding SSH support][git-ssh-signing-rfc].
 With more users familiar with and utilizing SSH keys, SSH signing support has the potential of improving code signing rates.
+This functionality would finally be released in [Git 2.34][git-2.34-tidbits].

 <hr />
 <p align="right">